 In addition to these methods, you can also dip your toes in cold calling.
 However, there are mixed views on whether that can work to generate leads or not.
 If you do decide to give it a try, it’s important to:

 - Have a list of specifically targeted people.
-Aim for leads with a similar customer profile, so you can easily customize your pitch to them.
+Aim for roofing leads with a similar customer profile, so you can easily customize your pitch to them.

-#4 Print Advertising and Direct Response
+#4 Print Advertising and Direct Mail

 Famous ad executive Albert Lasker once explained advertising to President Kennedy as “salesmanship in print.”